 Each of these learning areas incorporate the general capabilities (literacy, numeracy, ICT, critical and creative thinking, intercultural understandings, ethical understanding and Personal and social capabilities), cross-curriculum priorities (sustainability, Aboriginal and Torres Strait Islander histories and culture and Asia and Australia’s engagement with Asia), and the child protection curriculum.

-At Noarlunga Downs Primary school, our specialist teaching areas are Aborignial language and culture and health and PE.
+At Noarlunga Downs Primary school, our specialist teaching areas are Japanese and health and PE.

 Our Physical Education program incorporates both daily physical activities and specialist PE lessons.
 Specialist PE lessons focus on fundamental movement skills, dance, movement exploration, active living, sports games, physical skills and gymnastics.
 All classes from reception to year 6 participate in 80 minutes of specialised PE lessons each week.
 Our extensive grounds, comprehensive range of equipment and air-conditioned and heated gymnasium ensure that our program can be run all year round.